chukwunnonso/Technical-writing/introduction-to-github/github.md

 ![Image](pr-button-clicked.png)

+*If your pull request is accepted,  the change will be implemented.* <br><br>

 ### GitHub Desktop
-GitHub Desktop, in a nutshell, makes it simpler to work with both local and cloud-hosted repositories and simplifies your work.
-Eliminating any potential roadblocks and Increasing your productivity are the two main objectives of `GitHub desktop`.
+ In a nutshell, GitHub Desktop makes working with local and hosted repositories simple. `GitHub desktop` Eliminates any potential roadblocks and Increases your productivity.

-Visit [this link](https://desktop.github.com/) to get it installed on your local computer.
+Download [GitHub](https://desktop.github.com/) to your computer.

 ![Image](github_desktop.png)